Tullycarnet

 Tullycarnet is an area of east Belfast, Northern Ireland.
 It is a built-up area, mostly residential, that lies around 7 km to the east of Belfast City Hall.
 It borders Dundonald to the west, and the main thoroughfare is Kings Road.

 Name

 The name "Tullycarnet" is from the Irish Tulaigh Charnáin ("hillock of the little cairn").
 It is not known where the original cairn was.

-Amenties and sport
+Amenities and sport

 Local facilities include the Comber Greenway (a long cycle/recreational path through east Belfast), a public library, Tullycarnet Park, and Tullycarnet Community Centre (hosting a number of leisure activities).

 Tullycarnet F.C., an association football club named for the area, entered the Northern Amateur Football League in 2011.

+Tullycarnet Boxing Club, managed by the Tullycarnet Action Group Initiative Trust, is a boxing club opened by former world champion boxer Carl Frampton.

+East Belfast Archery Club in located at Kinross Avenue.